Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 ## Overview

 At a high level, this SDK simply helps native Android codebases connect to Zcash's Rust crypto libraries without needing to know Rust or be a Cryptographer.
 Think of it as welding.
 The SDK takes separate things and tightly bonds them together such that each can remain as idiomatic as possible.
-It's goal is to make it easy for an app to incorporate shielded transactions while remaining a good citizen on mobile devices.
+Its goal is to make it easy for an app to incorporate shielded transactions while remaining a good citizen on mobile devices.

 Given all the moving parts, making things easy requires coordination.
 The [Synchronizer](docs/-synchronizer/README.md) provides that layer of abstraction so that the primary steps to make use of this SDK are simply: